What does a game programmer do?

 Game Programmers will usually have a background in computer science or computer programming, specializing in the needs and demands of game production.
 In the quality assurance phases, the games will be pushed to their limits, the programmers need to ensure the game is resilient enough to withstand maximal gameplay.

-Employers may look for the following skills in Game Programmers:
+Video game studios may look for the following skills in game programmers:

 - Training in computer science or computer programming